AlpineWhite/Mantis-Xol2_SLM_Boogaloo/README.md

  - Support for Sherpa Mini-pattern extruder mounting.
  - Symmetrical ziptie options.
  - Printed holes are already tap size.
- - Support for Whoppingpochard's Klicky PCB and bacon, but hardpoints on the bottom of the carriage allow for a modular approach to probing.
+ - Support for Whoppingpochard's Klicky PCB, OG Klicky, and bacon; but hardpoints on the bottom of the carriage allow for a modular approach to probing.
- - Top hardpoints and pockets allow development of custom tophats for your toolhead.
+ - Top hardpoints allow development of custom tophats for your toolhead.
 Umbilical?
 Sure.
 Mantis tophat to bolt more stuff to your toolhead?
 Sure.
+Extruder apater plates which tie the carriage and hotend mount together?
+Sure.
  - Cross-compatibility with most of the XOL2 printed parts.
-YOu can combine metal hotend mount with a printed carriage, vice-versa, use printed ducts, printed faceplates, LED holder, nozzle camer amounts.
+You can combine metal hotend mount with a printed carriage, vice-versa, use printed ducts, printed faceplates, LED holder, nozzle camera mounts, etc.
- - X axis microswitch in either direction (min/max/both).
+ - X axis microswitch in either direction (min/max/both except Kevin hates you for wanting to know your actual axis limits).

 #### Future Development (No ETA):
  - MGN12 Carriage
  - Unnamed things because we have not discovered what else we may want to paste onto this.
+ - Fancy ikon rail carriage support

 ## Build Notes: